 1. INTRODUCTION

 Urbanized and industrialized areas are known to be subjected to high concentrations of air pollutants (Kardel et al., 2011).
 Atmospheric pollution is the main result of different components such as heavy metals, polycyclic aromatic hydrocarbons (PAHs), particulate matter (PM0.1, PM2.5 and PM10) and organic components, which can originate from various sources.
-The main sources in the urban environment are road traffic and industrial activity (Petroff et al., 2008).
+The main sources of these pollutants in the urban environment are road traffic and industrial activity (Petroff et al., 2008).
 Air pollution is a serious threat to human health (Gratani et al., 2008).

 Metals such as lead, cadmium, mercury and copper are cumulative poisons.
 They have been reported to be exceptionally toxic (Ellen et al., 1990).
 Lead has been associated with intoxications leading to problems in the kidney and liver, the central nervous system, reproductive organs and anaemia.
 Although copper is an essential trace element in the functions of the human body, chronic and excessive intake has been linked with digestive tract problems and cirrhosis of the liver (Dzierżanowski et al., 2011).